LucienHH/Storehaus/README.md

 `dog` Retrieve a random picture of a good doggo.

 `gif` Posts a random gif.

+`hack` Show your hacking skills and hack a random person.

 `insult` Get a random insult.
 May or may not make sense for the lolz.